Lecture Notes in Cosmology

-In this section we address CMB polarisation.
-Recall that before recombination polarisation is also erased because of tight-coupling.
-Polarisation is generated thanks to the fact that recombination does not take place instantaneously, so the finite-thickness effect is indeed important.
-Moreover, since Thomson scattering is axially-symmetric, circular polarisation is not produced.
+In this section, we address CMB polarization.
+Recall that before recombination, polarization is also erased because of tight-coupling.
+Polarization is generated thanks to the fact that recombination does not take place instantaneously, so the finite-thickness effect is indeed important.
+Moreover, since Thomson scattering is axially-symmetric, circular polarization is not produced.

-In Sec.~\ref{Appendix:polarization} we recall the main terminology regarding polarisation and in particular the Stokes parameters.
+In Appendix~\ref{App:polarization} we recall the main terminology regarding polarization and, in particular, the Stokes parameters.